sheraadams/sheraadams.github.io/README.md

 app = JupyterDash(__name__)
 ```

 The app.layout section creates the layout of the app using HTML code.
-In our layout we create a dash table to display the database columns and rows.
+In our layout, we create a dash table to display the database columns and rows.
 ```python
     # Format the data table
     dash_table.DataTable(